$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Lattice Calculation

 The correlation functions in Eq.~(\ref{threepointcorr}) are fit to the forms derived by considering the insertion of complete sets of states:

 and

-Here $n$ and $m$ are integers corresponding to on shell particle states of increasing energies, $A^n$ and $B^m$ are the amplitudes (together with relativistic normalisation factors) of the $D_s^*$ and $H_s$ operators respectively and $E_{n}$ and $M_{n}$ are their energies and masses. $J^{nm}$ is then related to the matrix element of the current $\bar{c}\Gamma h(t)$ in Eq.~(\ref{threepointcorr}) between the states corresponding to $n$ and $m$.
-The time oscillating terms are a consequence of the use of staggered quarks, and the amplitudes and energies with an $o$ subscript or superscript respectively denote those quantities corresponding to time-doubled states. $J^{nm}_{eo}$ then corresponds to the matrix element between the $A^n$ state and the time-doubled $B^m_o$ state, $J^{nm}_{oe}$ to the matrix element between the time-doubled $A^n_o$ state and $B^m$ state and $J^{nm}_{oo}$ to the matrix element between the time-doubled $A^n_o$ state and the time-doubled $B^m_o$ state.
+Here $n$ and $m$ are integers corresponding to on shell particle states of increasing energies, $A^n$ and $B^m$ are the amplitudes (together with relativistic normalisation factors) of the $D_s^*$ and $H_s$ operators respectively and $E_{n}$ and $M_{n}$ are their energies and masses.
+The time oscillating terms are a consequence of the use of staggered quarks, and the amplitudes and energies with an $o$ subscript denote those quantities corresponding to time-doubled states.
+Note that for the matrix elements of $J$ involving time-doubled states, we include an additional subscript $e$ to make clear which of the $D_s^*$ or $H_s$ states is time-doubled. $J^{nm}$ is then related to the matrix element of the current $\bar{c}\Gamma h(t)$ in Eq.~(\ref{threepointcorr}) between the states labelled $n$ and $m$. $J^{nm}_{eo}$ then corresponds to the matrix element between the $A^n$ state and the time-doubled $B^m_o$ state, $J^{nm}_{oe}$ to the matrix element between the time-doubled $A^n_o$ state and $B^m$ state and $J^{nm}_{oo}$ to the matrix element between the time-doubled $A^n_o$ state and the time-doubled $B^m_o$ state.
 The ground state parameters are related to matrix elements as:

 and